rufilboss/100DaysOfDevOps/Day 42 -Audit your AWS Environment/day42.md

 ###### NOTE: You can only refresh the status every 5 min, so if the refresh button is greyed out please wait for 5 min.

+* This is the simple example of how you can use Trusted Advisor to fix security issues.

+* Similarly, you can look for other security recommendation and fixed it.